datastax/csharp-driver/doc/features/connection-pooling/README.md

  plan.
 When the query plan is exhausted, the driver will yield a `NoHostAvailableException` containing `BusyPoolException` instances per each host in the `Errors` property.

-You can use the `SetMaxRequestsPerConnection()` on the `PoolingOptions` to set the limit for the request rate.
+You can use `SetMaxRequestsPerConnection()` on `PoolingOptions` to set the limit for the request rate.

 ## Get status of the connection pools